Convex vs Redis for Solo Developers

 For solo developers, Redis serves as the supporting data layer.
 Your primary database (Postgres, MongoDB, etc.) stores your core application data.
 Redis handles the operational stuff: caching expensive queries, storing sessions, rate limiting API endpoints, managing job queues, and powering pub/sub messaging.

 You can self-host Redis for free or use managed services like Upstash (serverless, HTTP-based) or Redis Cloud.
-Upstash's free tier gives you 10,000 commands per day, which is plenty for development.
+Upstash updated its free tier, which now provides 256 MB of data and 500,000 commands per month (checked 2026-05-28), plenty for development and small side projects.

 Head-to-Head Comparison